ronikirla/skillissue/README.md

 * `-m MIN_WEIGHT`, `--min_weight MIN_WEIGHT`: Increase this to drop old attempts completely.
 After the weight of a time has decayed to this value, the time will be dropped.
 Useful with -H. Default 0.

-* `-d`, `--drop_missing`: By default, resets are counted as infinite time runs.
-This option ignores them instead.
+* `-d`, `--drop_missing`: By default, resets are counted as infinite time runs, essentially treating them as forfeits.

 * `-s START`, `--start START`: Older attempts than this will not be shown in the resulting graph.
 Default 1.